Module Catalogues

 Learning outcomes

-1.To understand the components of computer systems, their function, and interaction;
+A. Identify and explain the core components of computer systems, including their functions and how they interact.

 Method of teaching and learning